-Math might seem a little difficult to a few people.
-They have few questions like why do we study maths?
-What are its real life applications.
+Maths might seem a little difficult to a few people.
+They have a few questions like why do we study maths?
+What are its real-life applications?
 Here is the answer, what exactly are the role and significance of numbers and their connection to daily life.

-Math is a subject which deals with numbers.
+Maths is a subject that deals with numbers.
 Numbers are everywhere.
 They can be categorized into different types such as whole numbers, real numbers, complex numbers, rational, irrational numbers, integers and many more types.

-Finance and Banking: Banking and financing is all about money, credit and debit.
-Hence, we need some numbers which can differentiate a credit amount from the debit amount.
+Banking and financing are all about money, credit and debit.
+Hence, we need some numbers which can differentiate a credit amount from a debit amount.
 Another instance is profit and loss.
 These all are mathematically denoted by using positive and negative integers.
-If someone debited to someone it is represented with a minus sign.
-The stock market is another field which widely uses negative integers to show its share price and ups and downs.
+If someone debited to someone it is represented by a minus sign.
+The stock market is another field that widely uses negative integers to show its share price and ups and downs.

-Science: Use of negative numbers is commonly observed in weather broadcasting.
-Thermometers are vertical number lines which measure the temperature of a body as well as the temperature of an area.
+The use of negative numbers is commonly observed in weather broadcasting.
+Thermometers are like vertical number lines which measure the temperature of a body as well as the temperature of an area.
 Meteorologist uses negative numbers to show the cold condition of a region like -15˚C. Even when the body temperature goes down a negative integer is used to represent the condition.
-Temperature below zero denoted with the negative sign while a temperature above zero denoted with the positive sign.
+Temperature below zero is denoted with a negative sign while a temperature above zero is denoted with a positive sign.
 Other instruments and conditions that depend on integers are batteries, blood pressure, overweight and underweight, drug testing and so on.

-Others: In sports, the goal differences in games like hockey, football are denoted by integers.
-Other examples are the speed of a car, the rating of songs or movies, the numbering of a storey of a building, etc.
+In sports, the goal differences in games like hockey, and football are denoted by integers.
+Other examples are the speed of a car, the rating of songs or movies, the numbering of a story of a building, etc.

-To know more about the topic, download Byju’s – The Learning App from Google Play Store and watch interactive videos.
+To know more about the topic, download BYJU’S – The Learning App from Google Play Store and watch interactive videos.
 Also, take free tests to practice for exams.
-To study about other topics, visit www.byjus.com and browse among thousands of interesting articles.
+Visit www.byjus.com and browse among thousands of interesting articles to study other topics.